shreyamarria/CSE573_Group17_Project8_KGNN-RAG/README.md

 # It is publicly shared due to project guidelines.

 # CSE573_Group17_Project8_KGNN-RAG
+Created by: Shreya Marria, Matthew Mulderink, Mannan Anand, Maharshi Saragadam,Sanchit Gupta CSE 573: Semantic Web Mining (2025 Fall C)
+Instructor: Hasan Davulcu

-Basically, our project makes a KGNN RAG for the MovieLens dataset.
+Basically, our project makes a KGNN-RAG for the MovieLens 1M ratings dataset.
 The MovieLens dataset is a common dataset used in benchmarks, so it is a solid choice to compare against.

 # Instructions